English Curriculum Aims:

-We all know that if children read at home, they are more likely to be successful learners at school.
-To support learning at home, children select a preferred book that is matched to their reading ability.
-Progress is tracked through the Accelerated Reader system for years 2 – 6 (see below).
+Once decoding skills are secured, children select a preferred book that is matched to their reading ability.
+Progress is tracked by the class teacher and through the Accelerated Reader system for years 3 – 6 (see below).

-Pupils are taught key skills of planning, drafting and editing their work, learning to proof-read and improve their own writing, as well as having opportunities to discuss their writing with peers.
-Pupils’ stamina for writing is developed through fortnightly extended writing tasks which are linked to other areas of the curriculum, whilst building upon the writing skills taught during English lessons.
+Writing is always contextualised in the class book or linked to a curriculum subject, giving the children a secure context and purpose for their writing.
+Pupils are taught key skills of planning, drafting and editing their work, learning to proof-read and improve their own writing, as well as having opportunities to evaluate their writing with peers.
+Pupils’ stamina for writing is developed through fortnightly extended writing tasks where children have the opportunity to exercise and apply both established and newly-acquired skills.

 Grammar and punctuation are taught systematically and explicitly through focused activities within the context of reading and writing.
 Once familiar with a grammatical concept, pupils explore and apply the concept to their own speech and writing.

 Our children are taught pre-cursive mark formation from Nursery starting with gross and fine motor skills, posture and pencil grip.
 Following the Letter-join sequence, children begin to learn the pre-cursive strokes required for controlled formation of handwriting.
 When pupils are ready, they will learn to write in a pre-cursive then continuous cursive style.